mongodb/docs/source/includes/fact-prod-rs-deployment-considerations.rst

     topology routes all traffic between members within a single site over the local area network.

-  - Configure authentication using :setting:`auth` and
+  - Configure authentication using :setting:`~security.authentication` and
     :setting:`keyFile`, so that only servers and processes with authentication can connect to the replica set.